NickSily/Comparison-of-Range-Tree-and-KD-Tree/readme.md

 Source files ( .cpp and .h or .hpp)

 ## test-unit
 Cache Test Module for testing.
-Test early and often kids!
+Test early and often!
 ## Makefile
 To run Program Type "make" in Linux terminal
 To run test type "make test" in Terminal